Types

 Examples

-equals 2020
+year equals 2020

-greater than or equal to 5000.0
+year equals 2020 or gross greater than or equal to 5000.0

-is less than “Brown” and is_priority_customer
+last_name is less than “Brown” and is_priority_customer is true

-contained by [“enterprise”, “pro”]
+priority contained by [“enterprise”, “pro”]

-, an array, contains the string “important”
+tags, an array, contains the string “important”